Get a free quote 877-850-1231

 What Sherpa’s Customers are Saying

 I purchased a vehicle in Tennessee and needed to get it down to Florida but I didn’t have the time or opportunity to go up and get it.
-Sherpa was able to work with me through those challenges.
-They kept in good contact with me as far as when things were changing, so I was happy with all that.
-The driver was very professional and they delivered the car successfully.
+I was having challenges with the dealership, and Sherpa was able to work with me through those challenges.
+They kept good contact with me as far as when things were changing, so I was happy with all that.
+I would definitely call Sherpa again if I had to transport another vehicle.

 Keith of Franklin, TN